 Television is the dominant cultural medium for most New Zealanders.
-The 1998/1999 Time Use Survey indicated that New Zealanders spend almost two hours per day watching television or videos.70 Ninety-eight percent of New Zealand households have at least one television set.
-71 For many people, television is a major source of news, information and entertainment and strongly influences their sense of local and national identity.
-A local content measure reflects the extent to which we see our culture reflected through this medium.
+The 1998/1999 Time Use Survey showed New Zealanders spend almost two hours per day watching television or videos.72 Ninety-eight percent of New Zealand households have at least one television set.73 For many people, television is a major source of news, information and entertainment.
+It strongly influences their sense of local and national identity.
+A local content measure reflects the extent we see our culture reflected through this medium.